The Pirate City: An Algerine Tale: Reception

 During his publishing career, Ballantyne's writing style was both praised and criticized.
-In 1858 a publication titled The Athaneum commented on Ballantyne's work by stating "The illustrations to [his] work[s] are beautiful, the descriptions of scenery are excellent, the adventures wonderful enough to satisfy the most inordinate wonder-seeker".
+In 1858 a publication titled The Athaneum commented on Ballantyne's work by stating, "The illustrations to [his] work[s] are beautiful, the descriptions of scenery are excellent, and the adventures are wonderful enough to satisfy the most inordinate wonder-seeker".
 In 1893, Review of Reviews mentions that Ballantyne's works deal too much with religion.
 To this, Ballantyne himself replied "I believe in the necessity for salvation, and I will always bring religion into my books, no matter what others may say."
 Shortly after The Coral Island was published, The Scotsman praised him, saying "Mr. Ballantyne ought to be a decided favourite with young readers, for not content with introducing them to far distant lands- ranging from the cold and cheerless regions of North America to the beautiful islands of the Pacific he makes young boys the heroes of all his stories, endowing them with wonderful fortitude and perseverance.
 [The Coral Island] has all the advantages of Mr. Ballantyne's former works; it is both instructive and amusing".

 Contemporary critics view Ballantyne's work alongside that of Daniel Defoe and Robert Louis Stevenson.
 Ballantyne writes in an easygoing and accessible style.
 The details in his work are factually accurate, and he gives his readers clear and stern messages about moral purity and godliness.
-By today's standards Ballantyne's heroes are sober, farsighted, and without a sense of humor.
+By today's standards, Ballantyne's heroes are sober, farsighted, and without a sense of humor.